drowe67/freedv-gui/USER_MANUAL.md

 current mode (e.g. 700D, 1600, etc.) will also appear in the "Using" field when hovering over or clicking on a reception report.

-Note that Hamlib must be enabled so PSK Reporter can read your radio's frequency.
-A message will appear on pushing Start if this is not the case.

 # Multiple Mode Support (Experimental)

 FreeDV can simultaneously decode the following modes when selected prior to pushing "Start":